enewton/matlab-backports/README.md

 you can explain your use case, then I can make sure it will work well enough for you.

-I can not test this on every version of MATLAB, so I owuld welcome any feedback of failures.
+I can not test this on every version of MATLAB, so I would welcome any feedback of failures.
 Please tell me the MATLAB version and include any error output.

 For now I don't really want pull requests containing new functions as I need to